-Haley Jain Haggerstone, Chapter Coordinator, has a Bachelor of Science in Natural Resource Conservation from the University of British Columbia and is currently pursing a Masters degree from the University of San Diego in Nonprofit Management and Leadership.
-She grew up in Vancouver, British Columbia where she worked as an environmental researcher in forestry, fisheries and coastal resource management.
+Haley Jain Haggerstone, Chapter Coordinator, has a Bachelor of Science in Natural Resource Conservation from the University of British Columbia and is currently pursing a Masters degree from the University of San Diego in Nonprofit Leadership and Management.
+She grew up in Vancouver, British Columbia where she worked as an environmental researcher in forestry and fisheries.
 Haley was an active member of the Surfrider Foundation Vancouver Chapter for nearly five years before relocating to southern California.
 She is currently the Chapter Coordinator for the Surfrider Foundation San Diego Chapter and the President of the Board of Directors for Surfrider Foundation Canada.
+Haley is also an active member of the MOOP Squad, a group tackling the issue of MOOP or Matter Out of Place at festivals around the world.

 Julia Chunn-Heer, Campaign Coordinator, a graduate of UCLA, joins the Surfrider Foundation San Diego Chapter after being heavily involved with the chapter and the organization for the past six years.
 She started volunteering for the chapter at beach cleanups and later the Art Gala.
 In 2006 she was elected to the Executive Committee, and in 2007 she was nominated to be the first female Chair of the San Diego Chapter.
 In 2008 due to her work at Coast Law Group she took a more policy oriented volunteer role as Policy Coordinator.
 Later in 2008, Julia became the General Manager of Surfrider Australia where she lived and worked for over a year.
 Julia uses her experience to help empower other activists and to aid the chapter in influencing the change it desires in San Diego.